 Strategies for coping with stress

 Improving Diet & Lifestyle: A healthy diet will give you all the essential vitamins and minerals your body needs to cope with high levels of stress.
-Combined with a healthy lifestyle (adequate sleep, relaxation time, avoiding smoking, drugs and stimulants, and avoiding excessive alcohol intake), it is possible to handle much higher levels of stress.
+Combined with a healthy lifestyle (enough sleep, relaxation time, avoiding smoking, drugs and stimulants, and avoiding excessive alcohol intake), it is possible to handle much higher levels of stress.

 Exercise: Regular exercise is a fantastic way to improve your mood and help you cope with stress better.
 Just 30 minutes per day of exercise increases the production of endorphins – our feel good brain chemicals that make you feel more positive.
 It can also improve your work life balance by taking some time for you.